-Nominating Committee Member: four members work with the Nominating Chairman to seek and select the nominees for the annual elections of Officers.
+Nominating Committee Member: elected by the membership, four members work with the Nominating Chairman to seek and prepare the slate for the annual elections of Officers.

 Photographer: creates a pictorial history of the State Organization at the annual meetings.

-Procedure Manual Chairman: prepares revisions as approved by the Executive Board and distributes them to the Executive Board at the State Meeting and to the member clubs’ state reps via the website.
-She collects and distributes the procedure manuals and badges.
-She prepares and provides the annual State Rep’s packet for the website and via e-mail to the State Representatives.
+Procedure Manual Chairman: prepares the manual revisions as approved by the Executive Board and provides them to the Executive Board and to the member clubs’ state reps via the website.
+She distributes the state badges.
+She prepares and provides the annual State Rep’s packet electronically, for the website and the State Representatives.